RealityBending/IllusionGameReliability/README.md

 ### Questionnaires

 A series of questionnaires was administered in between the illusion task and the perceptual task, in a randomized order.
 All scales were presented as described in their validation study.
-However, one attention check item was included within the items of each questionnaire (e.g., "example 1", "example 2").
+However, one attention check item was included within the items of each questionnaire (e.g., "example 1", "example 2"), with the exception of the PHQ-4, which only consists of 4 items displayed on a single page.

 #### Personality